-A search of Russia Today reporting for articles referencing the annual U.S. State Department’s human rights report found only eight articles, which brings us to an initial finding – in all of the Russia Today articles referencing the State Department’s report, the focus is not on Russia’s performance.
+RT articles only referenced the State Department human rights report eight times from June 2006 to January 2020.
+An examination of those eight articles brings us to an initial finding – in all of the RT articles referencing the State Department’s report, the focus is not on Russia’s performance.
 Rather, the focus is on negative aspects of the U.S. human rights record, though the mention in 2015 focuses more on Hillary Clinton, the Clinton Foundation and her run for the presidency than the U.S. government.
-While this is in line with previous research, given the overall paucity of articles referencing the State Department’s reports, the remainder of this brief will focus on the two NGOs.
+As we have seen elsewhere, Russia redirects the criticism of its human rights, in this case back onto Washington.

-Russia Today mentions the two NGOs and their reports more often than the State Department reports: 57 articles mention Freedom House and 116 mention Reporters Without Borders.
+RT mentions the two NGOs and their reports more often than the State Department reports: 57 articles mention Freedom House and 116 mention Reporters Without Borders.
 There are no mentions of either in 2006 or 2007, mentions appear in 2008, recede or disappear altogether from 2009-2012, then increase again and remain relatively high from 2013 through the end of 2019 (after which the database ends).
+This larger number of articles allows for some additional analysis of RT reporting related to the two NGOs.

-In addition to the number of articles containing the terms, we also measured the sentiment of all of the articles in the database using Google Natural Language tools.
+In addition to tracking the number of articles containing the terms over time, we also measured the sentiment of all of the articles in the database using Google Natural Language tools.
 This provided a scale from -1 (very negative) to 1 (very positive), with zero as neutral.
-Comparing the baseline sentiment for all reporting with sentiment in articles containing the two NGOs provides an additional analytic tool.
+Comparing the baseline sentiment for all RT reporting with sentiment in articles containing the two NGOs provides an additional analytic tool.

 Russia Today Articles and Polarity/Sentiment